-3.6.1 Display local whitelist via agent remote control
+5.6.1 Display local whitelist via agent remote control

-If you are using DriveLock Application Control with local learning, the system creates a database on the DriveLock Agent that contains the applications allowed for that computer (local whitelist).
+When you use Application Control in conjunction with local learning, a database of applications approved for this computer is created on the DriveLock Agent (local whitelist).
 You can connect to an agent and view the contents of this database or delete individual entries.